hapax/hapax.github.io/assets/simple-physics.md

 date:  2020-01-06
 ---

-**February 8, 2020.** *The computational power of napkins is mighty and underappreciated.
-I explain some simple algorithms for this computer --- dimensional analysis, Fermi estimates, and random walks
+**February 8, 2020.** *The computational power of a napkin is mighty and underappreciated.
+I explain some simple algorithms for the back of a napkin --- dimensional analysis, Fermi estimates, and random walks
   --- and use them to figure out why rain falls, the length of the
   E. coli genome, and the mass of a proton.*